brwilkinson/MulitTierArmV3/MultiTierARMv3/ReadMe-DeploymentFeatures.md

 		"[concat('vm', variables('Deployment'),'DC1')]"

-5. Function are used within the Template
+5. Functions are used within the Template

 	The Storage account is named: sabrwdev101 which is lower case, which is a requirement.